anoma/taiga/book/src/notes.md

 ```

 #### Dummy notes
-Dummy notes might be useful to keep the the amount of notes constant and hide the actual amount of notes in a tx.
+Dummy notes might be useful to keep the amount of notes constant and hide the actual amount of notes in a tx.

 ```rust
 let spend_note = Note::<CP>::dummy(&mut rng);